unigrid-project/unigrid-project.github.io/docs/governance/dao_constitution_01.md

 - **YES**: You approve the adoption of the Unigrid DAO Constitution as the foundational governance document for the DAO.
 - **NO**: You disapprove of the constitution in its current form.
 Please provide feedback for improvements or adjustments in the relevant topic in the [Discord governance channel](https://discord.gg/wTkQKHP8yP).

+## Voting Schedule

+The voting for this proposal will commence at **12:00 GMT on Saturday, September 26th, 2023** and will conclude at **12:00 GMT on Saturday, October 3rd, 2023**.
+All community members are encouraged to cast their votes within this timeframe.

 ## Conclusion

 The Unigrid DAO Constitution is a pivotal document that will guide the DAO's operations, governance, and growth.
 It's essential for members to review, provide feedback, and vote to ensure the DAO's future success.